Ceinture fléchée: History

 The coloured sash was brought to western Canada by the men working for the North West Company.
 These voyageurs wore their sashes when leaving Lower Canada and travelling for the fur company.
 Their sashes attracted the attention of several nations with whom they exchanged goods and soon these people wished to possess such sashes.
 The company then had many sashes woven in Montreal and area with the fine worsted wool it imported from England.
 Beside the NWC, the Hudson's Bay Company also became interested in that barter article.
 One of its agents made a request to satisfy that wish.
-He wrote : "…worsted of colour to make sashes of the latter I have got sample of from my neighbour which will send home".
+He wrote: "…worsted of colour to make sashes of the latter I have got sample of from my neighbour which will send home".
 His neighbour was Charles Boyer of the NWC.
 The sashes adopted by the Indians and the Métis, sons of the voyageurs, are still favoured.
 They even name it their identity symbol.
 However, quite often the so-called Métis sashes are not the authentic hand-woven sashes but the kind woven on looms in England, this became the main source of sashes in the Old Northwest after the Hudson's Bay Company and North West Company amalgamated in 1821.

-The design of the sash continued to be modified and finally became a standard type that was mainly produced ine L'Assomption region around 1835, according to the historian Mason Wade.
-The HBC agents who came to collect them at Fort Assomption named these sashes lassomption or l'Assomption sash in the accounting books.
+The design of the sash continued to be modified and finally became a standard type that was mainly produced in the L'Assomption region around 1835, according to the historian Mason Wade.
+The HBC agents who came to collect them at Fort Assomption named these sashes l'Assomption in the accounting books.

 Despite its great popularity in Lower Canada as well as in the West, there was a slow-down in its production.
 That was probably due to the decline of the fur trade in 1870 and in part to the suggestion of the parish priest Tancrède Viger to the weavers, to stop producing, considering them very badly paid for their work.

 Sashes were worn by snow-shoers and by retired fur traders who took residence in Montreal and area.
 Many artists left drawings, paintings and sketches confirming the popularity of the sash.
 A few women continued weaving sashes and ensured the handing-down of the craft to other generations and the current one.